Aref-Shahbakhsh/LGLoc/README.md

 # LGLoc

-LGLoc is a bioinformatics tool designed for localization prediction using a combination of Graph Neural Networks (GNN), BERT models, and secondary structure analysis.
+LGLoc is a bioinformatics tool designed for mRNA localization prediction using a combination of Graph Neural Networks (GNN), BERT model, and secondary structure analysis.

 ---